 4. Herring Fish (946 mg per serving)

-Another rich omega-3 foods is herring fish.
+Another omega-3 rich foods is herring fish, the herring is popular as a good sources of omega-3 fatty acid.
 Herring is a medium-sized and high-fat marine fish like mackerel or salmon too.
 Usually Herring is smoked cold, pickled, and previously cooked, after processing, this fish is sold as a canned snack.

 Smoked Fish is a very popular food in European countries like England, usually they serve smoked Herring with eggs, this is called “kippers”.